Acute lymphoblastic leukemia (ALL) - pediatric

 Note: Pediatric defined as <39 years.

-Approximately 6,000 individuals are diagnosed with acute lymphoblastic leukemia (ALL) each year in the United States.
+Approximately 6,250 cases of acute lymphoblastic leukemia (ALL) are diagnosed annually in the United States, representing about 23% of new acute leukemias.
 Children and adolescents younger than 20 years comprise about 54% of these cases, making ALL the most common type of pediatric cancer.
 [1]

 ALL is the most common indication for allogeneic hematopoietic cell transplantation (HCT) in patients <18 years with hematological malignancies.
 [2] Research suggests that allogeneic HCT is recommended for pediatric ALL patients who experience primary induction failure, but subsequently achieve a first complete remission (CR1).
 Human leukocyte antigen (HLA) matched related and matched unrelated HCT provide equivalent outcomes.
 [3]